eaaryansharma/UE20CS351-CC-PROJECT-BLOGGING-APP/README.md

 |-- secret.yaml
 `-- services.yaml
 ```
 The `app` directory contains all the code pertaining to the flask app.
-You are only required to configure the mongo connection string variables as specified in `app.py`.
 The `.yaml` files in the root directory are to specify the kubernetes manifests that will bring up your microservices deployment of the problem statement.

 ## Bringing it all together